denovochem/cholla_chem/docs/resolvers.md

 placeholder_name uses a variety of resolvers to convert chemical names to SMILES.
-Resolvers can be initialized and passed to the function resolve_compounds_to_smiles to customize how compounds are resolved to SMILES.
+Resolvers can be initialized and passed to the function resolve_compounds_to_smiles as a list to customize how compounds are resolved to SMILES.
 If no resolvers are passed, the following default resolvers will be used:

 - PubChemNameResolver('pubchem_default', resolver_weight=2),
 - OpsinNameResolver('opsin_default', resolver_weight=3),